anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The sincere friends of this world are as ship lights in the stormiest of nights.
+Quote: Iron rusts from disuse; water loses its purity from stagnation... even so does inaction sap the vigor of the mind.

-By: Giotto
+By: Leonardo da Vinci